Where to store backups

 - Local hard drives (HD).
 The most fast device with large capacity.
 However, HDs may

 fail due to large number of reasons: program and OS bugs, virus attacks etc. Other

 negative thing is that original files are on the same media as backups.
 In other words,

 when backing up to the same HD, you keep all your eggs in one basket.
 Having two HDs

 allows you to back up to the second HD.

 - CD, DVD and other removable devices.
-The ABE supports any removable device that
+The Backup Tool supports any removable device that

 appears in the system as a drive (has the assigned drive letter) with the permission for